Southern Bastard Red Cod, Rock Cod, and Red Cod

 Red cod have large mouths and small teeth.
 I would describe their teeth as being more like coarse sandpaper.
 Most of the weight of these fishes is in the front third of their bodies.
 In my opinion, they are good eating though the flesh is generally soft and watery.
 This can be improved greatly by sprinkling salt over the fillets and placing them in the fridge for a couple of hours.

 The easiest way of recognizing a red cod is to look for the dark blotch just above the pectoral fin.
 Only red cod have this.
 As the name suggests red cod are a bright red colour when first caught but this quickly fades to more of an orange/grey.
 The skin of a live red cod has a vivid iridescence which also quickly fades.
-The upper body is red while the lower body and undersides is a lighter reddish white.
+The upper body is red while the lower body and undersides are a lighter reddish white.
 A really big red cod can measure as much as a metre in length but most are about half this size.
+Red Cod have ten spines in the first dorsal fin.
+In the second dorsal fin, there are 42 soft rays.

 In shallower coastal waters red cod hold up in caves, rock overhangs, and crevices during the day.
 They are more likely to take an angler’s baited hooks in the evening and after dark.
 Red cod are caught in very deep water down to 700 metres.
 They are most abundant at depths of between 200 and 300 metres, particularly over mud or sand.
 If you are out in a boat over deep water and are hauling up red cod you are probably over a soft bottom and would be better to move in search of more desirable fish over rocky ground.